-The magnitude of the earth fault current is low for a 440 volts system.
+The magnitude of the earth fault current is low for a 440-volt system.
 Therefore, this system does not require a resistance grounding system.

-Therefore, the solidly grounding system is sufficient for a 440 volts system.
+Therefore, the solid grounding system is sufficient for a 440-volt system.

 The selection of the reactance is important for making the reactance grounding effective.
 Neither a small value reactance nor a large value reactance is a perfect selection of the neutral reactance grounding.
 Therefore, the proper selection of reactance is a must for a perfect reactance grounding.

 The reactance grounding is most effective for long transmission line and cable systems.
-The current through the reactance during fault should be within the limit of 25% of 3 phase fault current in order to minimize transient over-voltages.
+The current through the reactance during fault should be within the limit of 25% of the 3-phase fault current to minimize transient over-voltages.